 Detachment Overview

-Alongside that, this Detachment gives you a spin on the “area control” style rules previously seen in Daemons and Canoptek Court, rewarding you for conquering various areas of the battlefield, and adding a Grey Knights spin on it by allowing Purifiers to extend the area.
+This Detachment gives you a spin on the “area control” style rules previously seen in Daemons and Canoptek Court, rewarding you for conquering various areas of the battlefield, and adding a Grey Knights spin on it by allowing Purifiers to extend the area.
 It doubles down on this with tools designed to allow Infantry to secure and hold positions, and punish foes who approach them.
 It provides ways for smaller units to actually get things done, avoiding polarising the army to just Dreadknights and Terminator bricks, and it also provides re-rolls!
-Do you know how many rules in the existing Index hand out any re-rolls beyond a single model?
-Two, and they aren’t on the good stuff.
+Those are pretty hard to come by for Grey Knights, especially if you want them on units and not models.

 This should pull the army towards fielding a wider variety of toys, backed up by smaller quantities of reliable hitters like Dreadknights (and maybe add a role for MSU Paladins, which are extremely good here).
 It does also support going all in on some big heroic plays, so if you want to chuck a single squad of silver-clad knights into the heart of the foe and have them start swinging, there’s some fun for you here as well.